JustRayCB/ULBTemplate/README.md

 # Issues:

 - The captions of figures are not rendered inside a box.
-- The ref of a figure of a section is not well written e.g fig 3.1 is ref as Fig1.
 - Tables of figures not working anymore

 # TODO: